antibiotic (or antibiotics)

 Tiny, one-celled microorganisms found in the environment.
 Bacteria multiply rapidly in food under the right conditions and some bacteria can cause foodborne illness.
 Helpful bacteria can be used to make yogurt, vinegar, and some cheeses.

-A virus that infects a bacterium and replicates within it.
+A bacteriophage is a virus that infects a bacterium and replicates within it.
 Bacteriophages were discovered in 1915 and immediately recognized as potential antimicrobials.
 The term is derived from bacteria and the Greek word phagein, meaning “to devour.”

 A substance with a pH above 7.0.
 Substances with a base pH include soap (pH 10.0) and ammonia (pH 11.2).